How to Install Your Pool Heat Pump - Pool Heat Pump Installation

 The size of circuit breaker required is normally stated on the listing for each heat pump and is normally slightly larger than the startup current.

 You would normally use a type "D" circuit breaker (fuse) with your heat pump.
-The type "D" circuit breaker allows for the higher current at startup (as the compressor starts) without blowing the fuse.
+The type "D" circuit breaker allows for the higher current at startup (as the compressor starts) without tripping the breaker.

 If you have a very "sensitive" electrical supply, then some heat pumps have an optional (or built in) "soft-start" option.
 The soft-start option "eases" in the startup current up to the running current to avoid a power spike on startup.